mstanislav/mrxcavator/README.md

     * Bug Fix: --test_crxcavator_key no longer breaks when an API key is not set
     * Bug Fix: An extension report summary now gracefully handles missing sections of content
     * Bug Fix: The Web Store "Star Rating" had entirely too much specificity; now it is rounded to two decimal places
+    * Bug Fix: An incorrect report identifier no longer returns a broken summary
 4. Release 4 - 07/05/2020
 5. Release 5 - 07/19/2020